monishwarank/brix-project-development/Full Stack Dev 2/virtual-arts-auction-system.md

-### **Virtual Art Gallery and Auction System**
+# Virtual Art Gallery and Auction System

-#### Project Description
+**Project Description**

-A web-based platform for artists to display their artwork in a virtual gallery, where users can view and participate in art auctions.
+A web-based platform where artists can display their artwork in a virtual gallery.
+Users can view art pieces, participate in auctions, and place bids on art.

-#### Requirements
+**Requirements**

-- **Admin Dashboard**: Manage users, monitor auctions, resolve disputes.
+- **Admin Dashboard**: Manage users, monitor auctions, and resolve disputes.

-- **Artist Dashboard**: Upload artwork, set auction details, track bids.
+- **Artist Dashboard**: Upload artwork, set auction details, and track bids.

-- **User Dashboard**: View gallery, place bids, purchase art.
+- **User Dashboard**: View the gallery, place bids, and purchase artwork.

-- **Cloud Storage**: For artwork images.
+- **Cloud Storage Integration**: For storing artwork images.

-- **Real-time Updates**: For bids and auction status.
+- **Real-Time Updates**: For bids, auction status, and notifications.

-#### Tech Stack
+**Tech Stack**

 - Any frontend language.

-- Firebase for the backend.
+- Firebase for the database.

-#### Checklist
+**Checklist**

 - Separate authentication for Admins, Artists, and Users.
 - CRUD operations for artwork, auctions, and bids.
 - Real-time updates for bid tracking.
 - Notifications for auction outcomes.

-#### Evaluation
+**Evaluation**

-- Completeness of functionalities.
+- Completeness of auction functionalities.

-- User experience in the gallery.
+- User experience in the virtual gallery.

-- Backend integration.

-- Creativity add-ons earn extra marks.
+- Additional features like live bidding.

 ---